 Regressions 1-2 in Table 5 examine the impact of the proportion of one gender (women) in attendance upon the likelihood that boards will request an update (Regression 1) or take an initiative (Regression 2).
 No significant linear or U-shaped relation is documented between the gender composition of boards and the variables measuring board activeness: the results for both independent variables documenting the presence of women directors - fraction of women directors and its square - are statistically insignificant.
 Regressions 1 and 2 include only observations from board meetings.
-These non-significant results are also obtained (in unreported specifications) when the sample is restricted to board-committee meetings, when including observations from both board and board-committee meetings (and including a dummy that controls for whether the meeting was a board or a committee meeting), and also when including only the fraction of women.
+These non-significant results are also obtained (in unreported specifications) when the sample is restricted to board-committee meetings, when including observations from both board and board-committee meetings (and including a dummy that controls for whether the meeting was a board or a committee meeting), and also when including only the fraction of women directors in attendance in the equation and excluding the square of the fraction of women.